Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 Is Your Clinic Accidentally Breaching AHPRA?
 10 Red Flags Every Injector Misses

-Why this matters: If you advertise injectables or any regulated health service, your content must meet AHPRA’s advertising requirements under section 133 of the National Law, and separate rules may also apply under the TGA (therapeutic goods) and Australian Consumer Law (ACL).
+If you advertise injectables or any regulated health service, your content must meet AHPRA’s advertising requirements under section 133 of the National Law, and separate rules may also apply under the TGA (therapeutic goods) and Australian Consumer Law (ACL).
 Breaches can lead to prosecution and significant penalties, plus conditions on registration.

 Red flag 1 – Using testimonials in advertising

 What’s the issue?
 The National Law prohibits testimonials (or purported testimonials) in advertising regulated health services.
-That includes patient comments about clinical care, outcomes, or practitioner skill on platforms you control (website, socials), and even re‑posting patient content with outcomes.
+That includes patient comments about clinical care, outcomes, or practitioner skill on platforms you control (website, socials), and even re-posting patient content with outcomes.
+This applies even if the testimonial is unsolicited or left by a patient without prompting.

 Do this instead: Allow general feedback about non-clinical aspects (e.g., booking experience) only if it doesn’t venture into clinical outcomes, and don’t republish clinical reviews.
 On owned channels, moderate or remove comments that read like outcomes or praise of clinical care.